drduh/YubiKey-Guide/README.md

 As an additional backup measure, consider using a [paper copy](https://www.jabberwocky.com/software/paperkey/) of the keys.
 The [Linux Kernel Maintainer PGP Guide](https://www.kernel.org/doc/html/latest/process/maintainer-pgp-guide.html#back-up-your-master-key-for-disaster-recovery) points out that such printouts *are still password-protected*.
 It recommends to *write the password on the paper*, since it will be unlikely that you remember the original key password that was used when the paper backup was created.
 Obviously, you need a really good place to keep such a printout.

+It is strongly recommended to keep even encrypted OpenPGP private key material offline to deter [key overwriting attacks](https://www.kopenpgp.com/), for example.

 **Linux**

 Attach another external storage device and check its label: